Please note this ISA is limited issue and may be withdrawn without notice at any time

 3 - Investment Limits

-The minimum opening investment is £3,000.
-Transfers-in of existing Cash ISA balances are permitted.
-The maximum annual subscription must not exceed the annual Cash limit as specified in the ISA regulations.
-The maximum account balance is £500,000.
+The maximum annual subscription must not exceed the annual cash limit as specified in the ISA Regulations.

 4 - Further Investment